allenai/allennlp-demo/demo/ADDING_A_DEMO.md

 ### Step 5: The Demo Output

-Notice that we haven't actually built out a demo.
+Notice that we haven't actually built out the demo part of the demo.
 Here's where we do that, as a React component.
-This is the most involved part of creating a demo.
+This component will receive as props the `requestData` (that is, the JSON that was sent to the API) and the `responseData` (that is, the JSON that was received back from the API).

-In our case we'll create an `OutputField` with the answer, another `OutputField` containing the passage itself (with the answer highlighted), and a third `OutputField` containing some visualizations of model internals.
+The output for this model will contain an `OutputField` with the answer, another `OutputField` containing the passage itself (with the answer highlighted), and a third `OutputField` containing some visualizations of model internals.